 On any given day an administrator is planning a meeting, taking action as a result of a meeting, writing a proposal for a pilot program, or creating the opening day welcome to staff.
-Being an administrator can be a lonely position and even though a trusted secretary can give you some feedback on your welcome speech, she may not be able to provide the perspective of how a teacher would receive it.
+Being an administrator can be a lonely position and even though a trusted administrative assistant can give you some feedback on your welcome speech, she may not be able to provide the perspective of how a teacher would receive it.
 Having a Balanced Leadership Coach providing thought provoking questions as you write the speech or after you have written the speech will help you reflect on what you are or have created.
 It will make you think differently or about something you never considered.

 If one of your school improvement initiatives is on increasing Writing to Learn Strategies, the coaching conversation could focus on the implementation of that initiative.
 If an implementation success action plan has yet to be completed, that would be the starting point for coaching.
 Each subsequent session would be focused on the implementation action steps.
 For instance, you may want to talk about the fact that when you conducted several walkthroughs to ascertain the progress being made on implementing writing to learn strategies in classrooms that “think-write-pair-share” was the only strategy being used and some other strategies such as Cornell Note taking, ABC lists, or RAFT were under utilized.